Taylor Swift’s evermore: Part 3

 The promise, “I’m a fire and I’ll keep your brittle heart warm” is fulfilled, “I just keep you warm.”

-The partner’s “cascade ocean wave blues” are appeased, “my waves meet your shore.”
+The boyfriend’s “cascade ocean wave blues” are appeased, “my waves meet your shore.”

 Basically everything—past relationships, past betrayals, a career hit, current relationship issues—is solved and summed up in long story short: “Now I’m all about you” and “long story short, I survived.”
 Sounds great!